aesthetic-suite/framework/docs/style.md

 ## Using Refs

-When using the HOC `withStyles` approach, the underlying wrapped component is abstracted away.
+When using `withStyles`, the underlying wrapped component is abstracted away.
 Sometimes access to this wrapped component is required, and as such, a specialized ref can be used.
 When using the `wrappedRef` prop, the wrapped component instance is returned.

 ```ts
 let buttonInstance = null; // Button component